RichardScottOZ/geoscience-data-utils/README.md

 **A prototype GitHub template for a basic Python package.**

-This template repository implements a Python package, `mypackage` that contains a single module with a single function `myfunction`, accessible at the package level (i.e. you can do `mypackage.myfunction`, my assumption being that if you ever want submodules, you'll be able to implement it by that point in your Python journey).
+This template repository implements a Python package, `richardutils` that contains a single module with a single function `richardfunction`, accessible at the package level (i.e. you can do `richardutils.richardfunction`, my assumption being that if you ever want submodules, you'll be able to implement it by that point in your Python journey).

 It has most of the features you might want in a Python project: